 Now a subsidiary of the German tire company Continental, General Tire has kept its manufacturing presence in the United States.
 Continental acquired them in 1987.
 In fact, today, they’re no longer known as General Tire.
 In 1995, the brand changed its name to Continental General Tire, and they were renamed again to Continental Tire North America Inc. in 2000.

 Celebrating over 100 years in business, General Tire heavily focuses on the truck market for tires.
 In the 1930s, in fact, General Tire was the largest tire maker for trucks in the United States.
 The brand also has the world’s largest tire test track in Uvalde, Texas.
-It has a manufacturing facility in Waco, Texas, and they used to have six manufacturing facilities in:
+It has a manufacturing facility in Waco, Texas, and it used to have six manufacturing facilities in:

 - Mount Vernon, Illinois